thomazyazima/thomazyazima.github.io/week-1/9-twitter-intro.md

 Twitter is an organic way to keep up with news, make friends and learn things that are happening all over the world.
 Whether you’re following a hashtag for a developer conference like #railsconf or you want to stay in touch with a developer you met at a meetup, Twitter is a “non-creepy” way to stalk people who say and do amazing things.

-Now I’m no mind reader, but you may be thinking one of the following things.
-“I don’t have time for Twitter” “I don’t care what you ate for breakfast” or “Isn’t Twitter for celebrities and news organizations?”
+Now I’m no mind reader, but you may be thinking one of the following things:  “I don’t have time for Twitter” “I don’t care what you ate for breakfast” or “Isn’t Twitter for celebrities and news organizations?”

 Continue on through the following lessons to learn the answers to these questions and many more!